MattIPv4/DNS-over-Discord/README.md

 Ensure that the staging/production environments in `wrangler.toml` have been updated with your zone IDs and routes for the workers.

 Ensure that the KV namespaces are created for staging/production environments and are configured in `wrangler.toml`.
-Use `wrangler kv:namespace create "CACHE" --env <staging/production>`.
+Use `npx wrangler kv:namespace create "CACHE" --env <staging/production>`.

 To deploy from local, run `npm run publish:staging` to deploy to staging, and `npm run publish:production` to deploy to the production environment.